Lemons, Lavender, & Laundry

 Cord Organization with Toilet Paper Rolls via One Good Thing

-Tissue Box and Toilet Paper Rolls Writing Utensil Holder via Domestically Blissful
+Free Office Storage Using Toilet Paper Rolls As Pen Holder via Domestically Blissful

-Just like boxes, we bring home so many bags each year; whether from the grocery store, or gift bags accumulated during the holidays.
-I tend to reuse them for the purpose of lining my trash cans or re-gifting, but this idea is brilliant.
+Just like boxes, we bring home so many bags each year; whether from the grocery store or gift bags accumulated during the holidays.
+I tend to reuse them for lining my trash cans or re-gifting, but this idea is brilliant.

 Shopping Bag Organizer (or you could use gift bags) via Le Zoe Musings